BeepIsla/CSGO-MajorVotes/README.md

 The plugin also listens to "listissues".
 It is a command for clients only which lists all the possible votes.
 Due to CSGO being kinda weird the original list of issues (votes) is wrong, it lists for example "callvote changelevel <mapname>" even if the issue is disabled via the available ingame commands.
 It also doesn't list the custom ones I added (They are not really custom but the game kinda gets tricked.
 Its a bit awkward) so basically the plugin overrides the original list of issues with a custom list I made with the plugin.

+All strings the plugin uses which the players see are original Valve translation strings found in "<csgodir>/csgo/resource/csgo_<language>.txt"

 # Changelog:

 **Known bugs:**